Skip to main content Skip to footer

 When creating your one-page business plan, use the hard numbers regarding costs and budget to remain realistic about your business goals.

 This approach applies to your timelines, too.
-Although your goals and targets may be ambitious, there needs to be an achievable timeline and resource allocation attached to them.
+When your goals and targets are ambitious, there needs to be an achievable timeline and resource allocation attached to them.

 Get started